rinnan/rinnan.github.io/_pages/teaching.md

 {% include base_path %}

-Here is a brief list of my teaching experience.
+Here is a brief list of some of my teaching experience.

 * **Co-instructor:** Yale University, Spring 2019
   * Course title: Biodiversity Change Research in the Age of Big Data